Setting with Air Tools with Harry Forster-Stringer

 Who is this course designed for?

-This course is suitable for someone who has control of the pendant motor and a good grasp of cutting with scorpers.
+This course is suitable for someone who has good control of the pendant motor and a good grasp of cutting with scorpers.

 Can I receive financial support to access this course?